CuteSurtr/graph-theory-foundations/README.md

 - Brouwer & Haemers, *Spectra of Graphs* (2012)
 - Oxley, *Matroid Theory* (2nd ed., 2011)

-Chapters 1-11 follow the standard graduate sequence and can be paired with Diestel, *Graph Theory* (5th ed.), Bollobas, *Modern Graph Theory*, or West, *Introduction to Graph Theory* (2nd ed.).
+Chapters 1-11 follow the standard undergraduate sequence and can be paired with Diestel, *Graph Theory* (5th ed.), Bollobas, *Modern Graph Theory*, or West, *Introduction to Graph Theory* (2nd ed.).